Waveform-Analytics/.github/profile/README.md

 One of our core values is the belief that **promoting scientific and technical literacy is crucial in today's uncertain world**.

+There is an abundance of scientific data available, but it can be challenging to present those data in a way that's understandable.

-Today, we have access to an unprecedented amount of scientific data.
-However, the communication of these findings to key groups — such as industry clients, government agencies, the public, and even fellow scientists — frequently poses significant challenges.
-At Waveform Analytics, we aim to develop the tools and expertise needed to translate complex findings into visual representations that can enable understanding and informed decision-making.
+At Waveform Analytics, we aim to develop  tools and expertise for translating complex findings into intuitive visuals.

-For more information, please email [info@waveformanalytics.com](mailto:info@waveformanalytics.com).
+For more information, or for inquiries about custom products or training, please email [info@waveformanalytics.com](mailto:info@waveformanalytics.com).